Synapsida: Practical versus phylogenetic usage of "synapsid" and "therapsid"

 In phylogenetic nomenclature, the terms are used somewhat differently, as the daughter clades are included.
 Most papers published during the 21st century have treated "Pelycosaur" as an informal grouping of primitive members.
 Therapsida has remained in use as a clade containing both the traditional therapsid families and mammals.

 Although Synapsida and Therapsida include modern mammals, in practical usage, those two terms are used almost exclusively when referring to the more basal members that lie outside of Mammaliaformes.

 Characteristics

-Temporal openings
+Skull openings

 The synapsids are distinguished by a single hole, known as the temporal fenestra, in the skull behind each eye.
 This schematic shows the skull viewed from the left side.
 The middle opening is the orbit of the eye; the opening to the right of it is the temporal fenestra.

 Synapsids evolved a temporal fenestra behind each eye orbit on the lateral surface of the skull.
 It may have provided new attachment sites for jaw muscles.
-A similar development took place in the diapsids, which evolved two rather than one opening behind each eye.
 Originally, the openings in the skull left the inner cranium covered only by the jaw muscles, but in higher therapsids and mammals, the sphenoid bone has expanded to close the opening.
 This has left the lower margin of the opening as an arch extending from the lower edges of the braincase.

+While historically argued to be distinctive to synapsids, recent research has demonstrated that many primitive sauropsids also have a single lower temporal fenestra and it has also been suggested that many thought to be sauropsids with anapsid skulls completely lacking temporal fenestrae are not reptiles but stem-amniotes, implying that this trait was possibly present in the last common ancestor of synapsids and sauropsids, and not a distinctive trait of Synapsida.

+Synapsids ancestrally had an opening on the skull roof (pineal foramen) for the parietal eye, a light sensitive organ still found in some amphibians and reptiles used for calibrating thermoregulation and the circadian rhythm among other functions.
+The functionality of the eye was lost and the pineal foramen closed over in the cynodont line ancestral to mammals (Probainognathia).